REDUCING OTTAWA AREA DRUNK DRIVING TASKFORCE (ROADD)

 young adults: ways to host a safe party

-• Blacking out isn’t always obvious.
+• Blacking out isn’t normal.

 • Getting sick is the first sign of alcohol poisoning.